 \section{Discussion and conclusions}

-The spectral analysis of the available XMM-{\it Newton}, {\it NuSTAR}, and \nicer\ data of NGC~4151 (see Sect.~\ref{spectral}) reveals variations in the absorbers and in the primary continuum compared to the 2022 data and between the two new sets of observations.
-Specifically, we observe variability in the X-ray photon index, continuum normalization, and both neutral and ionized absorbers along the line-of-sight on short ($\sim$ 1day) and long ($\sim$ 1.5year) timescales, suggesting ongoing dynamic processes in the source environment (see Fig.~\ref{fig:nicer_flux} and \ref{fig:variation_pc}, and Table \ref{tab:1}).
+Our spectral analysis of the available {\it XMM-Newton}, \nustar, and \nicer\ data of NGC~4151 (see Sect.~\ref{spectral}) revealed variations in the absorbers and in the primary continuum compared to the 2022 data and between the two new sets of observations.
+Specifically, we observed variability in the X-ray photon index, continuum normalization, and both neutral and ionized absorbers along the line of sight on short ($\sim$ 1 day) and long ($\sim$ 1.5 year) timescales, suggesting ongoing dynamic processes in the source environment (see Fig.~\ref{fig:nicer_flux} and \ref{fig:variation_pc}, and Table \ref{tab:1}).
 Meanwhile, all the physical parameters of the reflection component are compatible with being constant with respect to the past data (see Table \ref{tab:1} and Fig.~\ref{fig:contour_iron}), so its contribution to the \ixpe\ energy band is higher in the new observations (see Table \ref{tab:1}).